PALab/place/sphinx/data_tutorial.rst

 This is a disadvantage, because modules cannot (easily) make use of data or settings from other modules.
-However, this was an intentional decision, as it allows modules to be added by anyone, without needed to know how any other component behaves.
+However, this was an intentional decision, as it allows modules to be added by anyone, without needed to know how any other module (or PLACE itself) behaves.
 In a future version of PLACE, it may be possible to send messages between modules, but this feature has not been planned as of April 2018.

 PLACE runs experiments serially.
 This means that each module is assigned a priority and PLACE moves down the priority queue, giving each module a chance